wt config

 User Configuration

 Create with wt config create.
+Values shown are defaults unless noted otherwise.

 Location: